 Try a little mindful meditation

 If a trip to a monastery to zen out for a few weeks is not in the cards for you, don’t stress; you’re definitely not alone.
 The very thought of sitting on a cushion and meditating for thirty minutes will dissuade skeptics from this practice.
 However, you may be surprised to learn that, while major commitment to extreme lifestyle changes are often needed to address serious emotional health issues, for many of us short mindful meditative practices integrated into a daily routine can lead to some happy and healthy benefits.
 Here are 3 simple practices to bring into your day in ways that can lead to a brighter appearance from the outside in and inside out.

 1. Start your day with a 10-minute DIY spa routine.
 Instead of staying in bed until the last possible minute and racing through your morning routine, give yourself a little extra time … just 1/6th of an hour can make a difference in how well you face the day.
-Start with a 2-minute cleansing mask while practicing a box breathing meditation.
-Follow with a Crystal Lymphatic Massage, savoring the sensations of the serum and smooth stone gliding across your face and neck as muscle tension eases, microcirculation is enhanced and toxins are flushed from your skin.
+Start with a 2-minute natural face cleanser mask while practicing a box breathing meditation.
+Follow with a Crystal Lymphatic drainage tool, savoring the sensations of the serum and smooth stone gliding across your face and neck as muscle tension eases, microcirculation is enhanced and toxins are flushed from your skin.
 If your mind starts to wander and worry, bring it back to the healthfully indulgent sensations on your skin.

 2. Break the cycle of stress eating.
 It may be a cliché, but you are what you eat.
 You also are HOW you eat.
 Are you eating in ways that fuel radiant wellbeing, or in ways that sabotage it?